 Peter Fullagar was appointed as the 25th Principal of St Joseph’s Nudgee College in January 2015.
 His tertiary studies were undertaken at Kelvin Grove College of Advanced Education, Brisbane College of Advanced Education (now Queensland University of Technology) and the Australian Catholic University.
 Peter has forged a significant career in boys’ education and has brought this wealth of knowledge and leadership to Nudgee College.
 From 2009 to 2014, Peter was Principal of fellow Edmund Rice Education Australia school St Edmund’s College, Canberra, and has held prior Deputy Principal roles at St Joseph’s College Gregory Terrace and Iona College, Brisbane.

 Peter’s vision for Nudgee College is for it be a school that fosters the holistic development of each student within a culture of continuous improvement and sustained excellence.
 At the heart of this vision is the shaping of young men of courage and authenticity to be the best they can be and in so doing, becoming truly Signum Fidei - a sign of faith.
-Peter is married to a high achieving wife and is parent to six young adult children including three step daughters.
+Peter is married to a high achieving wife and is parent to six young adult children including, one daughter and three step daughters.
 He was fortunate to grow up with four sisters and a strong mother, who collectively taught him a great deal.